freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1000.1

-You only want to show the rows and columns that matter.
+I guess the double quotes made it display better :smile: You only want to show the rows and columns that matter.
 In your psql prompt that is still connected to the database.
 Enter a command to get only the columns and rows you would want to show a customer.
 You only want the rows where the bike is available, and the columns for the bike_id, type, and size.
 Be sure to use single quotes where needed.

 #### HINTS